-The interactive Math Square floor is the centerpiece of the Museum’s lower level, and among its varying programs is a Voronoi diagram, which creates colorful polygons under the visitors’ feet.
-Learn exciting details about the Museum exhibit and also how to make your very own Voronoi diagram.
-Materials needed: pencil, paper, colored pens (or pencils/markers), and triangle ruler (optional) or ruler.
+The interactive Math Square floor is the centerpiece of the Museum’s lower level, and among its varying programs is a Voronoi diagram, which creates colorful polygons under your feet.
+Learn exciting details about this Museum exhibit and also how to make your very own Voronoi diagram.
+Materials needed: pencil, paper, colored pens (or pencils/markers), and ruler (triangle ruler optional).

 Share the gift of math!
 Gift registrations for Senior Sessions available at mathgift.momath.org.